wp-plugins/folder-gallery/readme.txt

 * Thumbnails width and height (width & height)
 * Picture border (border)
 * Padding and Margin (padding & margin)
-* Subtitle Format (subtitle): default (title + picture number), filename, filenamewithoutextension, smartfilename (filename with underscores and front numbers removed), none
+* Caption Format (caption): default (title + picture number), filename, filenamewithoutextension, smartfilename (filename with underscores and front numbers removed), none
-* Show Thumbnail Subtitles (show_thumbnail_subtitles): 0 (no), 1 (yes).
-Display (or not) the subtitle under the picture thumbnail.
+* Show Thumbnail Captions (show_thumbnail_captions): 0 (no), 1 (yes).
+Display (or not) the caption under the picture thumbnail.
-* Fancybox Subtitle Style: Inside, Outside, Over, Float, None.
+* Fancybox Caption Style: Inside, Outside, Over, Float, None.
 Available with Fancybox engine only.
 * Autoplay Speed: Slideshow speed in seconds.
 0 to turn autoplay off.
 Available with Fancybox engine only.

 Most of theses settings can be overridden using the corresponding shortcode :